Lent and Easter

 Ash Wednesday

-Join us Wednesday, February 22 at 7 pm for our Ash Wednesday service in the Great Hall as we begin our journey of Lent.
+Join us Wednesday, February 18 at 7 pm for our beautiful, candlelit Ash Wednesday service in McCoy Chapel as we begin our journey of Lent.
 This services includes the imposition of ashes.
-Child care will be available for kids 2nd grade and younger.
+Child care will be available for children 2nd grade and younger.
+No reservations required.

 Palm Sunday

-Palm Sunday is Sunday, April 2.
+Palm Sunday is Sunday, March 29 at 8:30 am and 11 am.
 On Palm Sunday Jesus entered Jerusalem, the religious and political center of his people.
 He did not come in with power or might, but humbly, riding on a donkey.
 Nonetheless the people spontaneously gathered to praise and even to worship him, recognizing that he was no ordinary man.
 Was he the Messiah, come to save them from the domination and oppression of the Roman Empire?
-Join us at 8:30 am or 11 am as we recognize this important moment in Jesus’ ministry.
+Join us at 8:30 am or 11 am as our children help lead worship dressed in Bible-time costumes and wave palm branches as Jesus enters the city.
+All children who wish to participate are encouraged to arrive at church 15 minutes before the start of the service.
+Pre-school children go to the Early Childhood Hallway, and elementary-aged children go to rooms 303/305.
+During both worship services we will have a variety of activities for all elementary-age children available in our “Prayground”.
+The Prayground is a designated, child friendly area in worship where children are able to experience the worship service and engage in age appropriate faith building activities.
+We ask that families sit close by and encourage children to quietly engage with the materials.
+Join us as together we recognize this defining moment in Jesus’ life and ministry.

 Maundy Thursday